A. J. Hendy: New York Guardians

 Hendy was selected by the New York Guardians in the 2020 XFL Supplemental Draft on November 22, 2019.
 He was named Co-Defensive Captain.
 He had his contract terminated when the league suspended operations on April 10, 2020.

 Saskatchewan Roughriders

 Hendy signed with the Saskatchewan Roughriders of the CFL on May 4, 2020.
 After the CFL canceled the 2020 season due to the COVID-19 pandemic, Hendy chose to opt-out of his contract with the Roughriders on August 31, 2020.
 He opted back in to his contract with the Roughriders on December 21, 2020.
 He was placed on the suspended list on May 20, 2021, and reinstated on July 3.
 Hendy played in 14 games for the Riders during the 2021 season, contributing with 14 defensive tackles, seven special teams tackles and one interception.
 Hendy re-signed with the Riders on March 28, 2022.
 He was cut after training camp in June 2022.

 Houston Roughnecks

-On November 17, 2022, Hendy was drafted by the Houston Roughnecks of the XFL.
+On November 17, 2022, Hendy was selected by the Houston Roughnecks of the XFL.
+The Roughnecks brand was transferred to the Houston Gamblers when the XFL and USFL merged to create the United Football League (UFL).

+San Antonio Brahmas

+On January 15, 2024, Hendy was selected by the San Antonio Brahmas in the eighth round of the Super Draft portion of the 2024 UFL dispersal draft.
+He signed with the team on January 23.